Find out when GPs refer people to see a specialist doctor.

 There are guidelines for GPs to help them decide who needs a referral.

-- unexplained tummy (abdominal) pain and weight loss, with or without back pain
+- unexplained tummy (abdominal) pain and weight loss

 - feeling or being sick continuously, and losing weight